DNA Extraction from FFPE Tissues for NextGen Sequencing

 How to Choose Your Method for DNA Extraction from Whole Blood

-Over the last few decades, PCR, next generation sequencing and microarray technologies have taken blood-based research to a new level.
-Modern blood-based application range from DNA fingerprinting, whole genome sequencing, blood banking to liquid biopsy and many more.
-Regardless of the application, pure, intact, double stranded and highly concentrated DNA extraction from whole blood is…
+Over the last few decades, PCR, next-generation sequencing, and microarray technologies have taken blood-based research to a new level.
+Modern blood-based applications range from DNA fingerprinting, whole genome sequencing, blood banking to liquid biopsy, and many more.
+Regardless of the application, pure, intact, double-stranded stranded, and highly concentrated DNA extraction from whole blood is an…

 Quick reference: Determining DNA Concentration & Purity